phd20/phd20.github.io/src/content/blog/best-of-2023.md

 - I started running a 5E game set in the Nentir Vale and [tried to convince you to do the same](/blog/nentir-vale-your-next-dnd-game).
 - For those hesitant to use a published setting, we talked about [3 myths](/blog/published-settings-3-myths/) to avoid.
 - For 5E, we looked at [4 ways to improve initiative](/blog/4-ways-to-improve-initiative-dnd).
-- We looked at how to [chronicle RPG adventures with Discord Embeds]([Chronicle RPG Adventures with Discord Embeds](/blog/chronicle-rpgs-with-discord-embeds).
+- We looked at how to [Chronicle RPG Adventures with Discord Embeds](/blog/chronicle-rpgs-with-discord-embeds).
 - We talked about the [Dark Side of D&D Beyond](/blog/dark-side-dnd-beyond).

 ## Shadowdark